Direct spatiotemporal imaging of carriers reveals a long-lived bulk photovoltaic mechanism: Abstract

 \section{Abstract}

-\textbf{The bulk photovoltaic effect (BPVE), a manifestation of broken centrosymmetry, has attracted interest as a probe of the symmetry and quantum geometry of materials, and for use in novel optoelectronic devices.
-Despite its bulk nature, the BPVE is typically measured with interfaces and metal contacts, raising concerns as to whether the observed signals are genuinely of bulk origin.
-Here, we use a contactless pump-probe microscopy method to observe the space- and time-resolved dynamics of photoexcited carriers in single-crystal, monodomain BiFeO\textsubscript{3}.
-We observe asymmetric transport of carriers along the polar axis, confirming the intrinsic bulk- and symmetry-driven nature of BPVE.
-This asymmetric transport persists for several nanoseconds after photoexcitation, which cannot be explained by the shift or phonon ballistic current BPVE mechanisms.
-Monte Carlo simulations show that asymmetric momentum scattering by defects under non-equilibrium conditions explains the long-lived carrier drift, while first principles calculations confirm that oxygen vacancies have an asymmetric electronic state that can cause such asymmetric scattering.
-Our findings highlight the critical role of defects in long-lived photoresponses.}
+\textbf{The bulk photovoltaic effect (BPVE), a manifestation of broken centrosymmetry, has attracted interest as a probe of the symmetry and quantum geometry of materials, and for use in photovoltaic and optoelectronic devices.
+However, so far the effect has not been captured directly in space and time.
+Here, we use contactless pump-probe microscopy to visualize the spatiotemporal evolution of photoexcited carriers in single-crystal, mono-domain BiFeO\textsubscript{3}, a prototypical ferroelectric material.
+We observe asymmetric carrier transport along the polar axis, which confirms the intrinsic bulk- and symmetry-driven nature of the BPVE.
+Remarkably, this asymmetric transport persists for several nanoseconds after photoexcitation, which cannot be explained by conventional short-lived shift or phonon ballistic current BPVE mechanisms.
+Our Monte Carlo simulations show that asymmetric momentum scattering by defects, such as oxygen vacancies, leads to long-lived asymmetric carrier transport, as observed experimentally.
+Beyond fundamental insights, this paves the way towards controlling symmetry- and defect-driven photoresponses.}

-The conventional photovoltaic effect describes the generation of a voltage and an electrical current by the separation of photoexcited electron-hole pairs due to a built-in electric field at an interface.
-This is the main working principle behind solar cells, where $pn$-junctions provide the required built-in electric field.
-A different source of photocurrent is the bulk photovoltaic effect (BPVE), which does not require any external field or interface \cite{sturman2021photovoltaic}.
-This BPVE can occur in non-centrosymmetric materials, such as ferroelectric BiFeO\textsubscript{3} or BaTiO\textsubscript{3}, under uniform illumination.
-The generated photovoltage can exceed the limit set by the bandgap of the material, possibly allowing the BPVE to overcome the Shockley-Queisser limit of photovoltaic efficiency \cite{spanier2016power, pusch2023energy}.
-As a result, the BPVE has attracted great attention for the development of next-generation optoelectronic and photovoltaic devices. \\
+The bulk photovoltaic effect (BPVE) generates a dc photocurrent under uniform illumination in homogeneous, unbiased materials lacking inversion symmetry, such as BiFeO\textsubscript{3} and BaTiO\textsubscript{3}.
+Therefore, these materials do not require a p-n junction or a built-in field, unlike in conventional photovoltaics \cite{sturman2021photovoltaic}.
+The generated photovoltage can exceed the limit set by the band gap of the material, which could allow the BPVE to overcome the Shockley-Queisser limit of photovoltaic efficiency \cite{spanier2016power, pusch2023energy}.
+As a result, the BPVE has attracted great attention for the development of next-generation optoelectronic and photovoltaic devices.
+The two prevailing microscopic explanations for the BPVE are the shift current mechanism and the ballistic current mechanism \cite{belinicher1980photogalvanic, belinicher1988relation, sturman1992}. \\